-The CEU has no areas within its territory that it would recommend being declared a higher fire threat level than is currently indicated by CPUC or CALFIRE maps.
+The CEU has no areas within its territory that it would recommend to be declared a higher fire threat level than is currently indicated by CPUC or CALFIRE maps.

 Section 11: Identifying CEU Operational Safety Risks and Wildfire Related Risks.